Parvo in puppies is very serious, and just the words 'Parvo Virus' can strike fear into the heart of most puppy owners. And with good reason......

 If the fluid loss is extreme, that combined with the virus itself can result in shock, organ failure and death, sometimes within hours.

-The incubation period (time from exposure until symptoms of Parvo appear) for this virus is usually between 7 and 14 days.
+The incubation period (time between exposure & symptoms) is between 3 and 14 days.

 The virus is often found in the feces of infected pups several days prior to any symptoms appearing.
 It is also present for at least 2 weeks after the puppy has completely recovered.